itk-dev/openid-connect-bundle/README.md

 but in case you want e.g. another `/login` route, it makes distinguishing between them easier.
-To begin the authorization flow you will need to redirect to `/openidconnect/login`, if you used the `/openidconnect` prefix.
+To begin the authorization flow you will need to redirect to `/openidconnect/login`, if you used the `/openidconnect` prefix, or simply the route named `itk_dev_openid_connect_login`.

-### Creating the authenticators
+### Creating the OpenIdLoginAuthenticator

-#### The OpenIdLoginAuthenticator

-The bundle handles the extraction of credentials received from the authorizer - therefore the only functions that needs to be implemented are `getUser()`, `onAuthenticationSuccess()` and `start()`.
+The bundle handles extraction of credentials received from the authorizer - therefore the only functions that needs to be implemented are `getUser()`, `onAuthenticationSuccess()` and `start()`.